jeffreysorgen/golf-club-sensors/implementation.md

 - How to separate out that parameter
 - How to modify sketch to say "Ready" or "Resting" depending that reading

-### To-do:
-1. In Monitor: Get the acc to say "Ready" or "Resting"
-2. When Resting, don't print more readings.
-3. In Monitor: When Ready, show x,y,z coordinates as a set of data points
-4. Determine when time-series data ends.
-5. Stop/start recording when it's still again.
-6. When does this stop?
-How to stop recording?
-When does it go back to Ready?
-7.
-8.